Posted on Sun 18 June 2017

 AlphaGo in China

-You might have heard about our [cached]recent games with AlphaGo in China, at the Future of Go summit.
+You might have heard about our recent games with AlphaGo in China, at the Future of Go summit.
 No only did we play the legendary Ke Jie, but there were also two new and exciting formats: Team Go and Pair Go.

 Personally, I also really enjoyed the Pair Go format, both when I tried it myself and watching the game with professional players.